-Malcolm and Martin Luther King, Jr.
+Malcolm X and Martin Luther King, Jr.

 Describing himself as the “angriest black man in America”, Malcolm rejected Martin Luther King‘s non-confrontational approach and mocked King’s March on Washington (August 1963).
 Achieving integration through non-violence and, as Malcolm saw it, long-term suffering, would not progress the African American’s place in society.
 Instead, Malcolm preached independence, black power and black consciousness, a message that had widespread appeal.
-The Civil Rights Movement had, in Malcolm’s view, “begged the white man for freedom” (see clip below) and begging for freedom did not, he continued, set you free.
-(Malcolm and Martin Luther King, Jr met just the once, pictured, in March 1964).
+The Civil Rights Movement had, in Malcolm’s view, “begged the white man for freedom”, and begging for freedom did not, he continued, set you free.
+“The price of freedom is death”.

 Assassination of Malcolm X

-Elijah Muhammad, on hearing of Malcolm’s death, said, “Malcolm X got just what he preached… We know such ignorant, foolish teachings would bring him to his own end.”
+Elijah Muhammad, on hearing of Malcolm’s death, said, “Malcolm X got just what he preached… We know such ignorant, foolish teachings would bring him to his own end”.

 See also article on Malcolm X’s influence on the philosophy of the Black Panther movement.